NotImplementedLife/GameBoyToExe/README.md

 The project is split into two parts:

 - GBP, which is the actual Gameboy Player written in Qt.
 It uses a QWebEngine to render a HTML page containing the GameBoy emulator.
 - GB2EXE, the tool that's used to inject the Game Boy ROM into GBP at a hardcoded offset.
-I think a part of the code is missing from here for some reason, I'll upload it if I ever find it.